robby000/SSH_Honeypot/README.md

 ## This is an SSH research honeypot written in Python.
 \
-The primary purpose of this honeypot is to gather information regarding potential bad actors and block their IPs so they can't reconnect.
+The primary purpose of this honeypot is to gather information regarding potential bad actors and block their IPs so they cannot reconnect.
 This information includes:
 - Client IP and port used
 - SSH version used by the client